vadimsj/redland-renovations/README.md

 #### Features left to implement:

-- Image slider showcasing images from the gallery sections full screen when those clicked.
+- Image slider showcasing images from the gallery sections full screen when clicked.

 - Function to close the navbar automatically when the nav links are clicked.

 - Form validation function to set either phone number or email to be required in the form.

-- Function to change theme color meta tag when hamburger menu is open
+- Function to change the theme color meta tag when hamburger menu is open.

 - Add visual effects:

-  - Drop shadow under the navbar when the page is scrolled.
+  - Drop the shadow under the navbar when the page is scrolled.

   - Add visual effects to the elements on page, to make them appear or disppaer as they slide through the vieport.